Insights

 3 IPR questions to ask your cellular module supplier

-Getting caught in a patent infringement lawsuit can derail your business. u-blox protects you with best-in-class patent coverage.
+Getting caught in a patent infringement lawsuit can derail your business. u-blox reduces your business and financial risks with best-in-class patent coverage.

 IPR

-Cellular IPR litigation is an all-too-often-overlooked stumbling block for companies developing connected solutions using cellular technology.
-At its core is the question of how to license standard essential patents (SEPs), a set of thousands of patents that are required to comply with cellular technology standards.
+Cellular IPR litigation is all too often overlooked by companies developing connected solutions using cellular technology.
+Two key issues must be addressed to avoid litigation: 1) how to license cellular standard essential patents (SEPs), a set of thousands of patents required to comply with cellular technology standards, and 2) how to avoid over-paying.

 All this places the companies that build cellular solutions implementing these SEP patents on treacherous terrain.
-Only 20 to 30 percent of declared SEPs are, in fact, essential for the implementation of the related standard.
-Of these 20 to 30 percent, many are essential to base station designs only and have nothing to do with user equipment.
-Identifying the right SEPs to pay licensing fees for them only and not the entire portfolio held by a SEP owner is time-consuming, costly, and error-prone to those new to SEP licensing. u-blox can help because of our deep knowledge regarding SEP valuation and the underlying technologies.
+Only 20 to 30 percent of SEPs declared by patent owners are actually essential for implementing the related standard.
+Of these 20 to 30 percent, many are essential only to base station designs and have nothing to do with user equipment.
+Identifying the right SEPs so that you only pay licensing fees for patents used by your products rather than the patent portfolio held by a SEP owner is time-consuming, costly, and error-prone to those new to SEP licensing. u-blox can carry this burden because of our deep knowledge regarding SEP licensing and the underlying technologies.

-With the constant rise of cellular technology adoption and new cellular standards constantly in the making, it’s hardly a surprise that cellular patent litigations have increased significantly in recent years.
-Even in the middle of a pandemic, litigation regarding cellular SEPs has increased 19% in 2020.
-It is expected to increase again in 2021.
+With the accelerating rise of cellular technology adoption and new cellular standards constantly in the making, it’s hardly a surprise that cellular patent litigations have increased significantly in recent years.
+Even in the middle of a pandemic, litigation regarding cellular SEPs increased by 19% and continued to rise through 2023.

-If SEP use rights and the potential for the related devastating litigation of SEPs is not yet on your radar, it should be.
-And we highly recommend making it a key factor in choosing a cellular module supplier.
-To help you, we offer three critical questions you should bring up and understand before selecting a cellular module supplier:
+If SEP use rights and the potential for the related devastating litigation of SEPs are not yet on your radar, they should be.
+We highly recommend making it a key factor when choosing a cellular module supplier.
+To help you, we offer three critical questions you should consider and understand before selecting a cellular module supplier:

 What patent coverage do you offer?

-The first key step is to understand what patent coverage your cellular module supplier is offering.
-Many operate with one or two signed SEP use license agreements that cover a small percentage of the SEPs needed for wireless enablement.
-This leaves a lot of risk exposure in the form of non-FRAND, higher royalties calculated at the end product pricing level (for the royalty base), injunctions in the form of import and manufacturing stops (due to lack of a license), and the extensive cost of defending a lawsuit or negotiating a settlement.
+First, it is important to ask and understand what patent coverage your cellular module supplier offers.
+Many operate with one or two signed SEP license agreements that cover a tiny percentage of the SEPs needed for wireless connectivity and security.
+This leaves a lot of product risk exposure (potentially higher royalties to be paid at some point), product injunctions (import and manufacturing stops due to lack of a license), and the extensive costs of defending a patent infringement lawsuit or negotiating a settlement.

-At u-blox, we have signed licenses with many of the largest and most litigious patent holders and offer the broadest cellular SEP patent coverage of any module maker in the market.
+Unlike our competitors, at u-blox we focus on licensing the largest and most litigious patent holders.
+We offer the broadest cellular SEP patent coverage of any module manufacturer in the market.
 Our competitors offer either very limited coverage or none.
-As a result, our customers benefit from lower royalty rates, because the royalty base is calculated at the module price level.
+As a result, our customers benefit from lower royalty rates because the royalty rate in our licenses is FRAND-based and negotiated without the threat of an infringement litigation or product injunction hanging over the negotiation outcome.

 What is the fine print of your indemnification clause?

 u-blox offers full coverage for licensed patents to reduce business risk and can offer additional “insurance” for unlicensed patents (per the terms of the agreement).
-This alone far exceeds any indemnification clause, as it significantly reduces the risk of an injunction or lawsuit filing for the covered patents.
+This alone far exceeds any indemnification clause, as our licenses eliminate the risk of an injunction or lawsuit filing for the covered patents.

 Do you offer support in case of a patent infringement lawsuit?

-As mentioned, because they entail a high financial cost, potentially disrupt manufacturing, and distract from a company’s main goals, patent infringement lawsuits can be enough to derail even a large global business.
-For smaller companies lacking a dedicated and proactive legal team, they can find themselves in a losing battle of “David versus Goliath,” with no one left on deck to steer their business in the right direction, much less coordinate a strategic response to the litigation.
+As mentioned, patent infringement lawsuits can be enough to derail even a large global business because they entail a high financial cost, potentially disrupt manufacturing, and distract from a company’s main goals.
+Smaller companies lacking a dedicated and proactive legal team can find themselves in a losing “David vs. Goliath” battle, with no one left on deck to steer their business in the right direction, much less coordinate a strategic response to the litigation.

-At u-blox, we offer a range of patent use protection services to address the diverse needs and means of our customers.
-Our services can include offering assistance by intervening to resolve a patent assertion or mitigating customer patent infringement allegations with any SEP owners that are not currently part of existing u-blox coverage.
-This unique offering includes enhanced assistance, such as a commitment to seek negotiations with a SEP holder that asserts a patent against you with our goal being to obtain a module license, as well as to seek an offset for the module-level fees u-blox paid even though our customers may have already signed a license with the SEP holder.
+u-blox offers a range of patent use protection services to address our customers’ diverse needs and means.
+Our services can include providing assistance by intervening to resolve a patent assertion or mitigating customer patent infringement allegations with any SEP owners (including patent trolls) that are not currently part of existing u-blox coverage.
+This unique offering includes enhanced assistance, such as a commitment to seek negotiations with any SEP holder that asserts a patent against you, with our goal being to obtain a module license, as well as to seek an offset for the module-level fees u-blox paid even though our customers may have already signed a license with the SEP holder.

 Best-in-class patent coverage

 It’s impossible for any cellular component supplier to enter license agreements with all SEP holders.
-Some SEP holders do not actively pursue licensing agreements, while others only enter agreements at the upper end of the value chain (e.g., end product) and do not license at the module level.
-That said, it is possible to significantly reduce the risk of patent infringement lawsuits by securing agreements with the top SEP owners that are most likely to enforce their patent rights.
-At u-blox, we have made it our focus to do just that.
+Some SEP holders don’t actively pursue licensing agreements, while others only enter agreements with end product manufacturers and don’t license at the module level.
+That said, it is possible to significantly reduce the risk of patent infringement lawsuits by having u-blox secure agreements with the top SEP owners that protect your products and avoid litigations and injunctions.
+At u-blox, we are dedicated to doing just that.

-If you source your cellular modules from u-blox, you receive the best patent coverage of any cellular module maker out there.
-By proactively seeking licenses from SEP holders, u-blox strives to protect device makers using u-blox cellular modules from lawsuits for cellular patents.
+When you source your cellular modules from u-blox, you receive the best patent coverage of any cellular module manufacturer.
+By proactively seeking licenses from SEP holders, u-blox strives to protect device makers using u-blox cellular modules from lawsuits and injunctions for cellular patents.

 You don’t have to look far into the past to see how this benefits our customers.
-Sisvel, an IP management company, recently filed numerous lawsuits against module makers and their end product customers for patent infringement violations.
-In December 2020, Philips filed several lawsuits and International Trade Commission petitions to bar the import of modules and end products using modules.
-Because we at u-blox have license agreements with both entities, our customers were and continue to be protected and unaffected for use of the u-blox modules.
-Indeed, we know of one customer that has been sued three times by three different SEP owners and each time they were protected by the u-blox licenses for their use of a u-blox module.
+In one example that is still ongoing, Philips filed several lawsuits in Delaware against end product manufacturers for patent infringement.
+Because we at u-blox have a license agreement with Philips, our customers’ products using a u-blox module were protected and never part of the lawsuit.
+Indeed, we have one customer who has been sued three times by three different SEP owners, and each time, our u-blox’s licenses protect them because they used a u-blox module.

 Kent Baker